azat-co/practicalnode/chapter11/chapter11.md

     $ heroku plugins:install git://github.com/ddollar/heroku-config.git

-To get variables from the cloud to the local file, type
+To get variables from the cloud to the local file, type:

     $ heroku config:pull

-To overwrite cloud data with local variables, type
+To overwrite cloud data with local variables, type:

     $ heroku config:push

-For official information on setting up environment variables in Heroku, see [Configuration and Config Vars (https://devcenter.heroku.com/articles/config-vars) (https://devcenter.heroku.com/articles/config-vars).
+For official information on setting up environment variables in Heroku, see [Configuration and Config Vars](https://devcenter.heroku.com/articles/config-vars) (https://devcenter.heroku.com/articles/config-vars).
 The article might require Heroku login.

-There are a multitude of [add-ons for Heroku](https://addons.heroku.com/) (https://addons.heroku.com).
+There are a multitude of [add-ons for Heroku](https://addons.heroku.com/) (<https://addons.heroku.com>).
 Each add-on is like a mini service associated with a particular Heroku app.
-For example, [MongoHQ](https://addons.heroku.com/mongohq) (https://addons.heroku.com/mongohq) provides MongoDB database, while the [Postgres add-on](https://addons.heroku.com/heroku-postgresql) (https://addons.heroku.com/heroku-postgresql) does the same for the PostgreSQL database, and [SendGrid](https://addons.heroku.com/sendgrid) (https://addons.heroku.com/sendgrid) allows sending transactional emails.
+For example, [MongoHQ](https://addons.heroku.com/mongohq) (<https://addons.heroku.com/mongohq>) provides the MongoDB database, and the [Postgres add-on](<https://addons.heroku.com/heroku-postgresql>) (https://addons.heroku.com/heroku-postgresql) does the same for the PostgreSQL database.
+[SendGrid](https://addons.heroku.com/sendgrid) (<https://addons.heroku.com/sendgrid>) allows sending transactional emails.
 In Figure 11-2, you can see the beginning of the long list of Heroku add-ons.

 ![alt](media/image2.png)

-***Figure 11-2.** There are a multitude of add-ons for Heroku*
+***Figure 11-2.** Heroku supports a multitude of add-ons*

-Most of the add-ons pass information to the Node.js app (and others such as Rails) via environment variables.
+Most of the add-ons pass information to the Node.js app (and others, such as Rails) via environment variables.
 For example, the MongoHQ URI is provided in

     process.env.MONGOHQ_URL

-To make our Node.js apps work locally and remotely, all we need to do is to specify the local URI to which to fall back (when the environment variable is not set):
+To make our Node.js apps work locally and remotely, all we need to do is to specify the local URI to fall back to when the environment variable is not set:

-    var databaseUrl = process.env.MONGOHQ_URL || "mongodb://@127.0.0.1:27017/practicalnode";
+    const databaseUrl = process.env.MONGOHQ_URL || "mongodb://@127.0.0.1:27017/practicalnode"

 The same thing goes for the server port number:

-    var port = process.env.PORT || 5000;
+    const port = process.env.PORT || 5000
-    app.listen(port);
+    app.listen(port)

 **Note** It’s possible to copy a database connection string (and other data) from the Heroku web interface.
 However, it’s not recommended that you do so.

 Some useful Git and Heroku commands are as follows:

--   `git remote -v`: list defined remote destinations
+-   `git remote -v`: List defined remote destinations

--   `git remote add NAME URL`: add a new remote destination with `NAME` and `URL` (usually SSH or HTTPS protocols)
+-   `git remote add NAME URL`: Add a new remote destination with `NAME` and `URL` (usually SSH or HTTPS protocols)

--   `heroku start`: start the app in the cloud
+-   `heroku start`: Start the app in the cloud

--   `heroku info`: pull the app’s info
+-   `heroku info`: Pull the app’s info

 Deploying to Amazon Web Services
 ================================